This is an excerpt from a phone interview I did with Cortney Campbell, blogger at GreenDrinkDiaries.com and natural lymphoma survivor.

 CHRIS WARK: So you have one child, right?

 CORTNEY CAMPBELL: Yes.
 Her name is Ruby-Claire Campbell.
 And she’s wonderful.
 She’s ridiculously healthy.
-She loves green smoothie.
+She loves green smoothies.
 My friends are just in awe that she’ll eat a broccoli, kale, pepper, carrot, and tomato smoothie.
 She will eat it, and she loves it, and she goes, “mmmm.”

 CHRIS WARK: That’s amazing.